pretix/pretix-docs/docs/topics/e-mail.md

 If you use an email address with your own domain as the sender address and do not use a custom SMTP server, you have to add the pretix application server to your SPF record.
 This is necessary to prevent your emails being misidentified as spam.

+You can add SPF record in the administrative console of the provider with whom you registered your domain.
+The exact process varies from provider to provider.
+The settings can usually be found on the "DNS records" page or one with a similar name.

 If you are using our hosted service at pretix.eu, you can add the following to your SPF record:

 `include:_spf.pretix.eu`